How to Make Cedar Plank Salmon

 BBQ Heat Methods

 Direct heat means the fire is just below the food.
-This is used usually for grilling hamburgers, boneless chicken breasts, fish fillets, and sliced vegetables.
+This is usually used for grilling hamburgers, boneless chicken breasts, fish fillets, and sliced vegetables.

-Indirect heat means the fire is off to one side of the grill - or even better on opposite sides of the grill.
+Indirect heat means the fire is off to one side of the grill or, even better, on opposite sides of the grill.
 Food is cooked over the unlit part.

-Foods like turkeys, prime rib, pork shoulders are usually cooked this way so that the centers cook slowly so as not to be overdone.
+Foods like turkeys, prime rib, and pork shoulders are usually cooked this way so that the centers cook slowly so as not to be overdone.

-- Make the dressing - In a blender or food processor, combine the dressing ingredients except the oil.
+- Make the dressing.
+In a blender or food processor, combine the dressing ingredients except the oil.
 Mix until all is well blended.
 With the blender or the food processor running, add the oil slowly to blend in and make a nice, smooth dressing.

 - Place salmon on a rimmed baking sheet.
 Using needle nose pliers or kitchen shears, remove any pin bones from the salmon.